 Readers knew this was not just another sex adventure by looking at the cover.
 This was a true romance novel, one for gay men.

-The Peter and Charlie Trilogy by Gordon Merrick was monumental mainstream gay fiction.
-Unlike the slashy melodramas of the pulp era, the love story finished on a positive note.
-The protagonists got a joyful ending.
+The Peter and Charlie trilogy by Gordon Merrick was monumental mainstream gay fiction.
+Unlike the slashy melodramas of the pulp era, the love story finished on a positive note, as the book ended with protagonists together, happy and in love.

-Merrick’s audience-pleasing, optimistic conclusion, and Gadino’s sensual clinch cover make the Peter and Charlie series–and Forth Into Light especially–pivotal in gay romance history.
+Merrick’s audience-pleasing, optimistic conclusion and Gadino’s sensual clinch cover make the Peter and Charlie series and Forth Into Light pivotal in gay romance history.

 Your Opinion